Diálogo, an Interdisciplinary Studies Journal

 Gabriela Baeza Ventura, University of Houston

-Norma E. Cantú, University of Missouri, Kansas City
+Norma E. Cantú, Trinity University

 Rafael Chabrán, Whittier College